12 Best Hot Springs in Montana

-One of the best hot springs near Helena, Broadwater features a spring pool, cold plunge, and recreational swimming pool.
+Broadwater is one of the best hot springs near Helena and features a spring pool, cold plunge, and recreational swimming pool.
 All soaking areas are filled with natural hot spring water, and the spring pool is kept to approximately 102 degrees.
 The cold plunge pool is between 60 and 70 degrees, and many guests enjoy taking a cold dip and working their way up to the warmest water.

 The Spring's Taproom and Grill at Broadwater features an extensive lunch and dinner menu.
 A newly remodeled fitness space at Broadwater encourages workout routines before taking a dip.
 Water fitness classes like water aerobics are also offered at Broadwater.